obniz/obniz/doc/measure.md

 # measure
-measure module provide hardware level measrements.
+measure module provide hardware level measurement.

 ## measure.echo({})

 Some electrical parts or circuits accept "pulse" then responds "pulse" after delay.
 If you want to measure delay, this module is best choice.

-This module generate one shot pulse on a io, then measre response time.
+This module generate one shot pulse on a io, then measure response time.

 ![](./images/measure.png)